rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

     cd /mnt/nfs-remote/
     ```

 8. Make a note of the contents of the directory.
-If you are able to see the expected files, you have successfully completed the NFS lab!
+If can see the expected files, you have successfully completed the NFS lab!

     !!! question "Questions"